jxmot/php-file_get_contents-error/README.md

 * PHP 7.2.34
 * Server version: Apache/2.4.53 (cPanel)
 * Server built:   Apr 19 2022 23:33:10
-* Multi-site hosting environment
+* Multi-site hosting environment, where the sites share the same IP address.
+In this case the sites are under the same cPanel WHM account.
-* A recent update (cPanel?) was done.
+* A recent update (cPanel?) was done

 ## Symptoms